richard-shan/fabRepo/docs/lessons/week2/cad.md

 # Exploring 3D CAD Programs

-For this week's assignment, I designed and modelled the frame for the box in my final project.
+For this week's assignment, I designed and modeled the frame for the box in my final project.
 I used 3 different CAD softwares to get a feel for each of them and decide which one I liked best.
-For each of the CAD programs that I explored, I modelled the same part as to highlight the key differences between them.
+For each of the CAD programs that I explored, I modeled the same part as to highlight the key differences between them.

 ## Autodesk Fusion